konflux-ci/architecture/ADR/00xx-component-references.md

   name for a PR is `my-feature`, then the PR Group name should be interpreted to be `my-feature`.
 * Since all PRs have a source branch name, all PRs are trivially members of a PR Group.

-Important to understand: the declared reference embeddings as defined in the `ComponentEmbeddings` and PR Groups are two different things:
+Important to understand: the declared dependencies as defined on the Components' `depends on` lists and PR Groups are two different things:

-* `ComponentEmbeddings` are declarations about which Components we should expect to see PR Groups for.
+* Component dependencies are declarations about which Components' builds need each other.
+Automation uses this to create PRs in jPR Groups.
-  * You say in english: “Component A embeds a reference to Component B.”
+  * You say in english: “Builds of Component A depend on builds of Component B.”
-* PR Groups can be supplied by the user without any declared `ComponentEmbeddings` on the respective Components.
+* PR Groups can be supplied by the user without any declared Component dependencies:
   * You say in english: “PR #1 and PR #2 are in the same PR Group.”

-### Integration-service and ComponentEmbeddings
+### Integration-service and Component dependencies

-* When [integration-service] notices a build of a Component which is known to be an *embedded component* (where another Component declares that it embeds a reference to this one by way of a `ComponentEmbedding`), it always skips all testing (both pre-merge and post-merge).
+* When [integration-service] notices a build of a Component which is known to be a **dependency** component (where another Component declares that it depends on this one by way of a `depends on` reference), it always skips all testing (both pre-merge and post-merge).
 It always promotes the image to the global candidate list when the PR is merged, but it does not promote to dev environment (post-merge) and it does not create Releases (post-merge).
-  * Builds of Components which are known to be *embedded components* never directly trigger tests, never trigger promotion, or Releases.
+  * Builds of Components which are known to be **dependency** components never directly trigger tests, never trigger promotion, or Releases.
-* When [integration-service] notices a build of a Component which is known to be an *embedding component* (one that declares that it embeds references to others by way of a `ComponentEmbedding`), it does testing as normal, promotes to global candidate list as normal, and it promotes to dev env as normal, and it creates Releases as normal.
+* When [integration-service] notices a build of a Component which is known to be a **dependant** component (one for which there is another Component that depends on it by way of a `depends on` reference on that other Component), it does testing as normal, promotes to global candidate list as normal, and it promotes to dev env as normal, and it creates Releases as normal.
 * When [integration-service] notices a build of a Component that references no other components and no other components refer to it - then it proceeds like normal, runs tests, promotes, deploys, releases, etc.

-### Build-service and ComponentEmbeddings
+### Build-service and Component dependencies

-* [build-service] will propagate the digest from one Component to another as a PR – following the declared `ComponentEmbeddings`.
+* [build-service] will propagate the digest from one Component to another as a PR – following the declared `depends on` references.
 This is a bit like renovatebot wrapped in a controller.
-The [build-service] acts when it sees that a build pipelinerun has completed successfully for a *embedded component* image.
+The [build-service] acts when it sees that a build pipelinerun has completed successfully for a **dependency** component image (one on which others depend).
-  * If this is the first time it has seen this *embedded component* updated in this way, it will file a new pull request on the *embedding component* supplying the pullspec and digest of the new embedded component, using the same branch name prefix as was used for the *embedded component* PR.
+  * If this is the first time it has seen this **dependency** component updated in this way, it will file a new pull request on the **dependant** components supplying the pullspec and digest of the new **dependency** components, using the same branch name prefix as was used for the **dependency** component PR.
-  * If a PR on that branch already exists, update that branch with an additional commit including the new *embedded component* digest.
+  * If a PR on that branch already exists, update that branch with an additional commit including the new **dependency** component digest.

 The [build-service] will also update the PR it filed when the PRs that triggered it are merged or updated.
 It may update the description and/or it may rebase on the main branch and/or it may issue /retest.
 Need to figure out what we want here.